oubiwann/maintaining-state-in-clojure/README.rst

 This sort of construction provides some of the basic functionality of an object system (mostly just state data).

-Let's set up a working namespace in the REPL, and then we can see how this works in action:
+Here is a link to the `state-via-closures example code`_.
+Take a look, then let's set up a working namespace in the REPL, and then we can see how this works in action:

 .. code:: clojure